mtsveta/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

-In this tutorial, we show how Reaktoro can be used for one-dimensional reactive transport calculations for modeling the geochemical reactions that occur along a porous rock column as an aqueous fluid is continuously injected on its left side.
+In this tutorial, we show how Reaktoro can be used for one-dimensional reactive transport calculations for modeling the geochemical reactions that occur along a horizontal porous rock column as an aqueous fluid is continuously injected on its left side.

 The injected fluid is a brine with 0.9 molal NaCl, 0.05 molal |MgCl2|, 0.01 molal |CaCl2| and almost |CO2|-saturated, with 0.75 molal of |CO2| dissolved.